matthieu-str/Regiopremise/Methodology.md

 that will be represented, while consumption data is used to determine for which countries consumption markets will be created.

-The effect of the cutoff selection o the results was estimated between the cutoff: 99%, 90% and 75%.
+The effect of the cutoff selection on the results was estimated between the cutoff: 99%, 90% and 75%.
 You can see these effects applied to the IW+ v2.1 LCIA method.
 The numbers represent the median relative difference between all processes that are covered in all three versions of regioinvent (i.e., regioinvent with 99%, 90% and 75% cutoff).
 Overall, if we consider that the 99% cutoff provides the most accurate results, going from 99% to 90% triggers differences of about